elievidalnaquet/website/index.md

 * In 2019, I started my PhD in urban and labor economics, supervised by [Christian Schluter](https://christianschluter.github.io/).

-* In 2022, I was a visiting scholar at the spatial economics department at VU Amsterdam, sponsored by Jos Van Omeren.
+* In 2022, I was a visiting scholar at the spatial economics department at VU Amsterdam, sponsored by Jos Van Ommeren.

 * You can view my [CV here](https://elasskenza.github.io/website/cv/) and learn more about and my [research here](https://elasskenza.github.io/website/research/).